 Unassigned Fuel Cards

 Once the file is imported, a box will appear showing any Fuel Cards that appear in the fuel file but are not associated with any records in Tailwind.
-For each card, you will have the option to associate it with either a Personnel or Equipment record, depending on how you have decided to organize your fuel cards.
+For each card, you will need to associate it with an Equipment record.

 Once all the cards are assigned, click on the final ‘Process’ button at the bottom of the page.
 You will be asked to confirm the import – click yes to complete the process.